 Knowing that the update portion of the code was responsible for the vast majority of the execution time, we decided to only transcribe this portion of the code in CUDA.
 In addition, we knew that this section would parallelize more easily compared other sections of the execution, including the normalizing weights and the random number generation portions.
 These sections had data dependencies that would require substantial reworking of the code, in order to function in CUDA.
 This translation entailed writing a single kernel which would be executed for the processing of each frame.
 In addition, this kernel would have a device function that each thread would call as part of the updating sequence.
 After completing this section, we were able to get speedups on par with the OpenMP implementation.

 The issue with this implementation was that every frame required the loading of data back from the GPU to the CPU, and then back to the GPU again.
-It was obvious that the program would not scale well in the number of frames processed if we had to move data back and forth every frame.
-We tried to process a minute of video (1800 frames) with 100,000 particles, but the overhead of moving information back and forth from the GPU was approximately 1 second per frame.
+It was obvious that the program would be bottlenecked by I/O if we had to move data back and forth every frame.
+This is because CUDA memory copy functions require significant overhead, in that they require a global synchronization of all threads.
+We tried to process a minute of video (1800 frames) with 100,000 particles, but the overhead of moving information back and forth from the GPU was approximately 1 second per frame, practically the entire compute time for each frame.
 With our goal being to process a minute of video with a high number of particles, we knew we had to move the whole program to the GPU.

 6.1 Naïve versus Thrust